recallnet/contracts/README.md

 ## Background

-This project is built with [Foundry](https://book.getfoundry.sh/) and contains the core contracts for Hoku.
+This project is built with [Foundry](https://book.getfoundry.sh/) and contains the core contracts for Recall.
 It includes the following:

-- `Hoku.sol`: An ERC20 token implementation.
+- `Recall.sol`: An ERC20 token implementation.
 - `Faucet.sol`: The accompanying onchain faucet (rate limiter) contract for dripping testnet funds.
 - `CreditManager.sol`: Manage subnet credit, including credit purchases, approvals/rejections, and related read-only operations (uses the `LibCredit` and `LibWasm` libraries).